Who are we?

 The city centre location makes it very easy to walk, cycle or catch public transport.
 The main Bristol bus station is a 5 minute walk away.

-There is limited car parking available, along with the local streets.
+There is limited car parking available for the disabled and those travelling with children, otherwise you’ll need to use local streets and car parks (more information here).
 Be aware that the parking to the right of the building is privately owned — please do not park there or block those spaces.
 There are plenty of cycle racks.

 As well as gathering all together on Sunday afternoon, most of our church family members meet in small groups.
 In these we want to think through the implications of what the Bible says for our lives and help one another to live it out in the week ahead.
 They meet on Sunday-Wednesday evenings both centrally and in people’s homes throughout the city.